Circular Economy Initiatives Around The World Bring Us Closer To Reaching Paris Goals

 Eintrag hinzufügen Eintrag bearbeiten

-Während sich Anleger am heimischen Aktienmarkt unentschlossen zeigen, präsentieren sich jene in Deutschland am Donnerstag freundlich.
-Die US-Indizes dürften heute zulegen.
+Während sich Anleger am heimischen Aktienmarkt unentschlossen zeigten, präsentierten sich jene in Deutschland am Donnerstag optimistisch.
+Die US-Indizes legen heute zu.
 In Asien ging es für die Indizes derweil überwiegend bergab.